A conjectural connection between R^*(C_g^n) and R^*(M_{g,n}^rt): Tautological algebras

 \begin{dfn} Let $v \in G^k(\CM_{g,n}^{rt})$ be a standard monomial as in Definition \ref{st}.
 The dual element $v^*$ is an element in $G^{g-2+n-k}(\CM_{g,n}^{rt})$ defined as:

 where

 \end{dfn}

-Notice that the defined involution gives a one to one correspondence between standard monomials in degree $k$ and $g-2+n-k$.
+Notice that the defined involution gives a one to one correspondence between standard monomials in degrees $k$ and $g-2+n-k$.
 There is a natural way to formulate a connection between $G^*(\CC_g^n)$ and $G^*(\CM_{g,n}^{rt})$ as in Conjecture \ref{rt}.

 \begin{thm} The analogue of Conjecture \ref{rt} holds for the Gorenstein quotients of tautological algebras. \end{thm}